carbon-language/carbon-lang/docs/design/structs.md

 -   Operations like copy, move, destroy, unformed, and so on are defined field-wise.
--   Anonymous structs types and literals should match data type semantics.
+-   Anonymous structs types and literals should match data class semantics.

 Expected in idiomatic Carbon-only code.